 -Promotions press/radio/online marketing:

 Get Hip Records and Distribution is seeking an intern for its Admin / Bookkeeping / Accounting Dept. Full or Part time.
 College Credit will be given if needed.
-Some responsibilities include: daily deposits and payments, reconciling bank and paypal accounts, supervising sales transactions, updating royalties for bands, reviewing purchase orders, keeping up with sales stats for on-line sales, and other day-to-day jobs to assist the co-owner of company.
-Every day is something different, so no boring repetition internship.
-Get to work with vibrant staff and will always be on your best ready for the next task.
+Some responsibilities include: assisting with daily deposits, reconciling bank and paypal accounts, supervising sales transactions, updating royalties for bands, reviewing purchase orders, keeping up with sales stats for on-line sales, and other daily and monthly tasks.
 Prefer someone getting their degree in Accounting or Business Admin, but will accept someone who has a passion for crunching numbers.